oleggromov/oleggromov-feisty/content/pages/understand-what-you-want/index.md

 1. **Take some credit for achieving particular things.** It levels up my self-esteem and allows me to feel better because the things I have done easily add up to a coherent path leading me somewhere I want to be.

-2. **I reassess if I still value and want what I’ve planned for.** Sometimes I would see that although the thing I planned for still feels to be worthwhile, I am not making any progress.
+2. **I reassess if I still value and want what I’ve planned for.** Sometimes I would see that although the thing I wrote down still feels to be worthwhile, I am not making any progress.
 This would possibly lead me to changing the approach I take.

-3. **It usually helps to think about what I want, need, and pursue over again** and sometimes come up with new priorities or some change to the existing ones.
+3. **It usually helps to think about what I want, need, and pursue over again** and sometimes come up with new priorities or some change the existing ones.

 For me, after almost a year of doing this, the entire process has become a habit which is deeply amusing and satisfying.

 ## Why Bother?

+Finally, why would you need all this trouble?

+I believe that doing what you’ve got to do, what makes you feel proud and evokes good sentiments and feelings, is essential for having a fulfilling life.

 No matter who you are and what circumstances you are in, there must be things universal to every living human.
 What is the meaning of life?
-Which things to dedicate your time to?
+Which things shall you dedicate your time to?
 How to not regret all these decisions in the future?
 And have fun in the process?

 Having a mind-blowing international career or parenting your second kid at home, starting your third business or being happy at work, you either do or neglect things you deeply care about.